breezy-weather/breezy-weather/docs/RADAR.md

 Below is a list of suggested alternatives (you can submit a pull request to add more).

+Update 2026-07-02: we have been made aware of new radar opportunities, and are currently reviewing integration in Breezy Weather.
+In the meantime, the data below is still valid.

 ## Open source apps and Websites